jia1/jia1.github.io/content/posts/reaping-the-benefits.md

 #### Chapter 13: "Changing Your Organisation through Listening"

 - "Foster a more disciplined and productive organisation."
-    - The example raised was the organisation of organisation-wide meetings in which speakers are expected to be well-prepared and adhere to strict requirements.
+    - The example raised was the organisation of organisation-wide meetings.
+In these meetings, speakers need to be well-prepared and adhere to strict requirements.
 - "Ensure the free and open flow of information and ideas."
     - Show appreciation and address CP's concerns.
 - "Establish a reverence for fact-based discussions."